trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     This is the max amount of user and system memory a query can use across the entire cluster.
-    System memory is allocated during execution for things that are not directly attributable to or controllable by a user query.
-For example, memory allocated by the readers, writers, network buffers, etc. When the sum of the user and system memory allocated by a query across all workers hits this limit it will be killed.
+    System memory is allocated during execution for things that are not directly attributable to, or controllable by, a user query.
+For example, memory allocated by the readers, writers, network buffers, etc. When the sum of the user and system memory allocated by a query across all workers hits this limit it is killed.
 The value of ``query.max-total-memory`` must be greater than ``query.max-memory``.